shiipou/pr-is-wip-action/README.md

 This GitHub action will check all your PR and drastically reduce your CI usage.

-**Description**: As it take 1 second to run, it help you to skip unneeded check for all your GitHub Workflow.
+**Description**: As it take only 1 second to run, your GitHub Workflow never break your wallet again.

 ## Dependencies